 Concise, targeted training that keeps people engaged

-Rapid Learning® is micro-learning e-learning for today’s short-attention-span workforce.
+Rapid Learning® is bite-sized e-learning for today’s short-attention-span workforce.
 It’s a strategy for making workplace training more efficient and effective by presenting information in small, manageable bits.
 RLI’s Quick Take training modules are just 5 to 7 minutes long, making it easy for learners to digest and retain their training.

 Time: The Biggest Obstacle

 “Not enough time” is the #1 reason soft-skills training doesn’t happen.
 RLI’s “rapid learning®” philosophy addresses this challenge head on.
 Even the busiest people can find time for professional development when they realize they can learn a valuable skill or concept in just 5 to 7 minutes.
-That’s the length of an RLI “Quick Take” micro-learning module.
+That’s the length of an RLI “Quick Take” rapid learning® module.
 And our “mobile-friendly” platform makes learning available online 24/7/365.
 “No time” is no excuse.